Andy McCarthy and The Plot to Destroy A Presidency

 Yeah, there's somebody we really can't trust.

-That last voice you uh heard is former uh CIA director Brennan.
+That last voice you heard is former CIA Director Brennan.

 You know, Brennan, everything Bruce Orr did was approved by senior DOJ officials coordinated with the FBI.

-Though those warnings went out again from Kathleen Kavalec uh to the FBI, DOJ officials at the time.
+Those warnings went out again from Kathleen Kavalek to the FBI DOJ officials at the time.

-Uh prior to that, we're listening to Peter Strzok's answer, how Bruce Orr provided documents to the FBI that included parts of the Steele dossier.
+Prior to that, we're listening to Peter Strzok's answer: how Bruce Orr provided documents to the FBI that included parts of the Steele dossier.

-Uh Doug Collins saying we're looking for docum documents from Nellie Orr.
+Doug Collins saying we're looking for documents from Nellie Orr.

-And then we have thanks to Judicial Watch, a trove of these new documents exposing how senior DOJ, FBI private contractors targeted uh Donald Trump, then candidate Trump, then President elect Trump, and then President Trump, and how Nellie Orr herself, remember she was doing the op research even on Trump's family, but all this these Russia connections that was coming directly to Bruce Orr from her.
+And then we have, thanks to Judicial Watch, a trove of these new documents exposing how senior DOJ, FBI, private contractors targeted Donald Trump, then candidate Trump, then President-elect Trump, and then President Trump, and how Nellie Orr herself, remember, she was doing the op research even on Trump's family, but all this, these Russia connections, that was coming directly to Bruce Orr from her.

-Judicial Watch gives three hundred and thirty-three uh three hundred and thirty pages of documents showing Orr.
+Judicial Watch gives 330 pages of documents showing Orr.

-And Orr emailing himself an XL spreadsheet, seemingly from his wife, which has the title, Who's Who, 19 September 2016, purports to show all these relationships and linkages between Trump, his family, criminal figures, many whom are Russian.
+And or emailing himself an Excel spreadsheet, seemingly from his wife, which has the title, Who's Who, 19 September 2016, purports to show all these relationships and linkages between Trump, his family, criminal figures, many of whom are Russian.

-Now later we would discover that the FBI put their own spreadsheet together, debunking over 90 percent of these lies.
+Now, later we would discover that the FBI put their own spreadsheet together, debunking over 90% of these lies.

 And Bruce Orr providing the FBI research that his wife Nellie is being paid for ultimately by Clinton and the DNC.